Claude Bourbonnais

 Claude Bourbonnais (born June 24, 1965), is a former driver in the Toyota Atlantic, Indy Lights, and CART Championship Car series.
 He raced in the 1994 CART series with five starts.
 He also raced in the 1997 Indianapolis 500, which by then had become part of the Indy Racing League, completing nine laps and finishing in thirtieth position.

-He was the Toyota Atlantic teammate of fellow French-Canadian and future Formula One world champion Jacques Villeneuve in 1993 and in fact finished ahead of Villeneuve in series points.
+Bourbonnais was the Toyota Atlantic teammate of fellow French-Canadian and future Formula One world champion Jacques Villeneuve in 1993 and in fact finished ahead of Villeneuve in series points.

-He has been working for major car manufacturer in USA doing demonstration drives and was also a driver coach in the American Ferrari Challenge.
+Bourbonnais has been working for major car manufacturer in USA doing demonstration drives and was also a driver coach in the American Ferrari Challenge.